eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 1. Go to the browser application on your device and enter "https://verifier.eudiw.dev"
 2. Expand the Person Identification Data (PID) card and select:
-    1. "Attributes by" → "Specific attributes".
+    1. "Attributes by" -> "Specific attributes".
-    2. "Format" → Choose the format of your choice.
+    2. "Format" -> Choose the format of your choice.
 3. Tap "Next", then select "Select Attributes".
 4. Choose the fields you want to request from the Wallet (e.g., "Family Name" and "Given Name").
 5. Review your presentation request, tap "Next", and then select "Open with your Wallet".
 6. When prompted to open the wallet app, tap "Open".
-7. You will be redirected to the app’s "Request" screen, where you can select or deselect which attributes to share with the Verifier.
+7. You will be redirected to the app's "Request" screen, where you can select or deselect which attributes to share with the Verifier.
 You must select at least one attribute to proceed.
 8. Tap "Share".
 9. Enter the PIN you set up during the initial steps.
 10. Upon successful submission, tap "Close".